anthropics/claude-code/README.md

 - Pipe in/out: `cat data.csv | claude ask "any interesting trends?" > result.txt`
 - Use bash commands: type `!` to switch to bash mode
 - Use tools: type `/` to switch to tool mode (or use `claude run <tool>`)
+- Use Claude CLI as an MCP server
+- Custom MCP clients coming soon!

 #### From the CLI